Middle School Sports Safety Infrastructure Project

 Red Flag Review: A sports medicine expert will work with the school nurse to screen athletes’ medical forms for red flags.
 It is imperative that coaches be aware of pre-existing medical conditions.
 Plans will be developed for each coach in case of an emergency related to a pre-existing medical condition.

-ImPACT Testing: ImPACT testing will be conducted at most schools.
+ImPACT and Balance Testing: ImPACT and balance testing will be conducted at most schools.
 The ImPACT test is used to determine your child’s baseline reaction time, memory and processing ability.
-The test is not used to diagnose a concussion.
-This tool is only one of the many things a healthcare professional will use to determine when your child is safe to return.
+The balance test is used to determine your child’s baseline balance.
+The tests are not used to diagnose a concussion.
+These tools are only one of the many things a healthcare professional will use to determine when your child is safe to return.
 Athletes will have access to Safe Sports Network’s free drop-in injury clinic to assist with concussion management.

 Concussion Management: Every concussion is unique.
 It is impossible to make accurate predictions about recovery.
 Concussion guidelines will be created.
 Guidelines ensure everyone has similar general expectations.
 This will smooth the way for your athletes’ safe return to learning and sports.

 Coach Education: A major goal of this program is to teach coaches enough to care for your athletes until help arrives.
 Coaches will learn CPR and first aid.
 All will complete the CDC’s Concussion Training Course.
 Coaches will learn about injury identification to foster a safe environment for your children.
-Training will take place over the 2015-2016 school year.
+Training can be made available for school coaches groups upon request.

 Onsite Injury Evaluation: Beginning about midway through the year, a certified athletic trainer will be present at the school once a week.
-He will evaluate injuries.
+The athletic trainer will evaluate injuries.
 He will contact parents to discuss findings and recommendations.
 Athletes may go to the Safe Sports Network Drop-In Clinic to have injuries evaluated on other days of the week.